progmaticltd/homebox/docs/backup-restore.md

 The important thing is to have kept the [deployment backup folder](deployment-backup.md) in a safe place, for instance on an encrypted USB drive.

-Let's say you have used Amazon S3 for the daily backup of your system.
+Let's say you have used a samba server for the daily backup of your system.
 So, open your system.yml file with your favourite editor, and add the line `restore: true` to the backup location you want to restore from.
 For instance:

 ``` yaml hl_lines="9"
 backup: